MahmoudIbrahims/FOcrew/README.md

 ## FOcrew --> Future-Oriented crew
-this project is a MultiAgents for Business
+* This project is a MultiAgents for Business

 ### Requirements
 * python 3.10